 Ports and Expandability

-The iPad 3rd Gen features a 30-pin dock connector for charging and data transfer, a standard 3.5mm headphone jack, and a Micro-SIM card slot for the Cellular model.
-However, like other Apple devices, it lacks expandable storage, relying instead on internal storage options of 16GB, 32GB, and 64GB.
+The iPad 3rd Gen has a 30-pin dock connector, probably for charging and data transfer, together with a standard 3.5mm headphone jack and a Micro-SIM card slot, which is only applicable to the Cellular model.
+Yet, like all other Apple devices, the absence of any external storage means you rely solely on the internal storage options of 16, 32, and 64GB.

 Battery Life